 Refer to the UC Preferred Lender List for lenders that have been extensively evaluated by the University of California Office of the President and found to provide competitive rates and loan terms to students.

-To find out more information regarding the terms and the application process for private loans please see the Graduate Loan Guide on our Publications page.
-For a quick comparison of the two types of loans see our Private vs PLUS fact sheet.
+To find out more information regarding the terms and the application process for private loans please see the Graduate Student Loan Guide.

 UC Code of Conduct for Preferred Lender Arrangements